RecursivePineapple/se-pump-mgr/README.md

 A script which automatically configures your space pumping modules to level maintain a set of user-configurable fluids.
 It can work with any number of pumps and requires very little configuration.

+Important note: this script requires a nightly GTNH release to function, since it relies on two newly added functions that allow computers to modify TT parameters.

 ## Setup

 ![Example Setup](images/2025-03-20_15.10.05.png)